Loading Chemistry Engine...

 Frequently Asked Questions

-How do I convert a chemical name to SMILES?
+How do I convert a chemical name to a SMILES string?

-Select "Name" from the dropdown menu and type the common or IUPAC name (e.g., "Aspirin" or "Acetylsalicylic acid").
-Our tool uses the PubChem database API to resolve the name to its precise chemical structure.
+Select "Name" from the format dropdown and type any common or IUPAC chemical name (e.g., "Aspirin" or "Caffeine").
+Our converter uses the PubChem database to accurately resolve the name into its canonical SMILES string and molecular structure.